-Through 2008, octopuses have been managed as part of the BSAI "other species" complex, along with sharks, skates, and sculpins.
+Through 2009, octopuses have been managed as part of the BSAI "other species" complex, along with sharks, skates, and sculpins.
 Historically, catches of the other species complex were well below TAC and retention of other species was small.
 Due to increasing market values, retention of some other species complex members is increasing.
 This appendix to the other species SAFE chapter was prepared to estimate the contribution of octopus to other species catch quotas, and in anticipation of future management changes that may include separate quota setting for this group.
-All octopus species would continue to be grouped into a species assemblage.
+All octopus species would continue to be grouped into one species assemblage.
 At least seven species of octopus are found in the BSAI.
 Octopus are taken as incidental catch in trawl, longline, and pot fisheries throughout the BSAI; the highest catch rates are from Pacific cod fisheries in the three statistical areas around Unimak Pass.
-The species composition of the octopus community and the commercial harvest are not well known, but recent research includes identification of octopus to species during bottom trawl surveys at plants processing octopus.
+The species composition of the octopus community is not well documented, but recent research indicates that the Giant Pacific octopus Enteroctopus dolfleini is most abundant in shelf waters and predominates in commercial catch.

 The current data are not sufficient for a model-based assessment.
-The Bering Sea and Aleutian Island trawl surveys produce estimates of biomass for octopus, but these estimates are highly variable and may not reflect the same species and sizes of octopus caught by industry.
+The Bering Sea and Aleutian Island trawl surveys produce estimates of biomass for octopus, but these estimates are highly variable and may not reflect the same sizes of octopus caught by industry.
 In order to estimate the contribution of octopus to other species catch quotas, we have estimated catch limits from available data under both Tier 5 and Tier 6.
-If the most recent 10-year average of bottom trawl survey biomass (BS shelf + BS slope + AI) of 7,449 tons and a conservative estimate of M=0.53 are used, Tier 5 OFL and ABC levels would be 3,948 and 2,961 tons, respectively.
+If the most recent 10-year average of bottom trawl survey biomass (BS shelf + BS slope + AI) of 7.469 tons and a conservative estimate of M=0.53 are used, Tier 5 OFL and ABC levels would be 3,958 and 2,969 tons, respectively.
 There are no historical catch records for octopus.
-Estimates of incidental catch rate (including discards) are available for 1997-2007; the average incidental catch rate over this period was 311 mt.
-We feel that a standard Tier 6 approach based on the average incidental catch would result in an overly conservative limit, because most of these data are from a period in which there was very little market or directed effort for octopus.
+Estimates of incidental catch rate (including discards) are available for 1997-2008, Based on comments by the SSC, however, the teams decided to establish a fixed period of 1997-2007 as a baseline for Tier 6 assement for those other species groups that do not have older historical catch data.
+The average incidental catch rate of octopus for 1997-2007 was 311 mt; if this is used as the Tier 6 OFL, the ABC would be 233 tons.
+We feel that a standard Tier 6 approach based on the average incidental catch results in an overly conservative limit, because most of these data are from a period in which there was very little market or directed effort for octopus.
+Because of difficulties with both the biomass and mortality estimates, however, Tier 6 estimates are recommended for use in setting 2001-2011 catch limits.

-2007 2008 2009 - 2010
+2008 2009 2010 - - 2011

 Method ABC OFL ABC OFL ABC OFL

-Tier 5 2882 3843 2961 3948 2961 3948

-Tier 6 (avg) 243 324 233 311 233 311
+Tier 6 (avg) 233 311 233 311 233 311

 Because of the lack of information at this time, we recommend that directed fishing for octopus be discouraged in federal waters of the BSAI and that incidental catch be limited by conservative catch limits.
-As better catch accounting and biological data for these species are collected, other possible assessment methods can be investigated.
-We also recommend that future management of the octopus complex include a discard mortality factor in catch accounting, as initial data suggest that mortality of octopus from pot gear, in particular, is very low.
-This accounting would better reflect the fishery mortality rate and would avoid unnecessary closures of Pacific cod fisheries based on octopus bycatch.
+As better catch accounting and biological data for these species are collected, other possible assessment methods will be investigated.
+We also recommend that future management of the octopus complex include a discard mortality factor in catch accounting, as initial data suggest that this accounting would better reflect the fishery mortality rate.